 $155 annual Walmart+ credit

-The personal version of the Amex Platinum offers a $12.95 monthly credit towards a Walmart+ membership, which should cover the entire cost of the membership.
+The personal version of the Amex Platinum offers a $12.95 monthly credit toward a Walmart+ membership, which should cover the entire cost of the membership.
 This can save you a lot of money with Walmart, and offers everything from free shipping to free home delivery.
 Registration is required.

 $100 annual Saks credit